LBALab/lba2remake/doc/architecture.md

 [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript) is an evolving language, and new features are added every year.

-We use next generation JavaScript, along with some language extensions ([JSX](https://reactjs.org/docs/introducing-jsx.html), [Flow](https://flow.org/)) that provide important features which are not (yet) available in most browsers.
+We use next generation JavaScript, along with some language extensions like ([JSX](https://reactjs.org/docs/introducing-jsx.html) that provide important features which are not (yet) available in most browsers.

 We also use the [NPM](https://www.npmjs.com/) package manager to easily take advantage of various libraries that boost our development process (check our `package.json` to see these).